Zoo Tycoon: Marine Mania: Reviews

-Marine Mania received "mixed or average" reviews from critics according to review aggregator Metacritic.
+Marine Mania received "mixed or average" reviews from critics according to review aggregator platform Metacritic.
 Several critics praised the value of a double expansion pack containing the Dinosaur Digs content.
 Describing the game as a "decent expansion pack", Carla Harker for GameSpy enjoyed the new objects and scenarios, highlighting the marine shows as "one of the best improvements" to the game, although found the animations to be "poorly done" and unsatisfying.
 GameZone commended the game for adding a "fun element that was missing from the original", citing the aquatic displays, the colourful designs on the new attractions and landscapes, and the new set of animals.
 Eddie Park of Inside Mac Games found the game to add a "wealth of content", expressing that the shows and performances were "fun" and added "variety and enjoyment" to the game, but noted the game lacked innovations in its graphics and had few additions in terms of core gameplay.
 Andrew Park of GameSpot said the game contained problems similar to the original game, including its "unimpressive presentation" and "largely unchanged gameplay", critiquing the shows as unstimulating, but found some of the later scenarios were engaging.
 Elizabeth McAdams of Computer Gaming World found the game's difficulty to be "practically nonexistent" and that it failed to revitalize the original game.